ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does it's effect and/or enters play.
 - During the main phase, when all cards/abilities resolve, the player who did not begin the stack (by placing the first card in dream) becomes the active player.
 - All abilities are placed into dream just as cards are.
-Universal actions do not go through dream, however
+Universal actions do not go through dream, however.
 ## Speed
 Cards with a given speed number can only be played if there are that many or fewer cards / abilities currently in dream.
 You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.
 - Note: if there are no cards currently in dream, cards with negative speed values may be played without needing to be accelerated.